floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

 Give the dataset a name and a description.

-The `Owner` field defines the user space under which this dataset belong.
-If you are inside a Team select the name of your Team to create the dataset under the Team space.
+The `Owner` field defines the user namespace to which this dataset belongs.
+If you are part of a Team select the name of your Team.

 The `Visibility` field indicates who can see your dataset.
 If you set it to `Public`, anyone can see your dataset and data versions.
 If you are working on